ShashaHan-collab/DynamicVaccineAllocationMod/README.md

 This model allocates a limited daily supply of vaccines, where the allocations are coupled with dynamics of disease transmissions.
 It was used in a recent XX paper (Put Citation Here).

-For an example run of the optimal allocation over the full period, please see "run_approx_opt.py", which uses a dummy intermediate dataset "test input opt approxmation.csv".
-For an example run of the uniform allocation, please see "run_unif.R", which uses a dummy parameter dataset "test input parameter.csv".
-For an example run of the optimal allocation using myopic strategies, please see "run_myopic_opt.R", which generates intermediate dataset "test input opt approxmation.csv".
+For an example run of the optimal allocation over the full period, please see "opt_approx_alloc.py", which uses a dummy intermediate dataset "test input opt approxmation.csv".
+For an example run of the uniform allocation, please see "base_unif_alloc.R", which uses a dummy parameter dataset "test input parameter.csv".
+For an example run of the optimal allocation using myopic strategies, please see "opt_myopic_alloc.R", which generates intermediate dataset "test input opt approxmation.csv".

 # Overall model